walkerRnD/codebuff/backend/knowledge.md

 - **Input**: A URL of the web page to scrape
 - **Output**: The content of the scraped web page

+## Tool Handling

+The backend implements a tool handling system that allows the AI assistant to perform various actions:

+1. **Tool Definition**: Tools are defined in `tools.ts`, specifying their name, description, and input schema.
+2. **Available Tools**: Current tools include read_files, scrape_web_page, search_manifold_markets, and run_terminal_command.
+3. **Tool Execution**: When the AI makes a tool call, the backend processes it and provides the results back to the AI.

+## Error Handling and Debugging

+1. **Logging**: The `debug.ts` file provides logging functionality for debugging purposes.
+2. **Error Catching**: WebSocket errors are caught and logged in both server and client code.
+3. **Graceful Degradation**: The system attempts to handle errors gracefully, providing meaningful error messages when possible.

+## Build and Deployment

+1. **Build Process**: The backend uses TypeScript compilation to build the project.
+2. **Docker Support**: A Dockerfile is provided for containerization of the backend.
+3. **Deployment Script**: The `deploy.sh` script automates the build and deployment process to Google Cloud Platform.

+## Security Considerations

+1. **Environment Variables**: Sensitive information (e.g., API keys) is stored in environment variables.
+2. **Input Validation**: User input is validated and sanitized before processing.
+3. **File Access Restrictions**: File operations are restricted to the project directory to prevent unauthorized access.

-## TODO
+## TODO List

-- Implement authentication and authorization for WebSocket connections.
+1. Implement authentication and authorization for WebSocket connections.
-- Add more comprehensive error handling and logging.
+2. Add more comprehensive error handling and logging.
-- Develop a caching mechanism for frequently accessed file contents.
-- Implement rate limiting for AI requests to manage resource usage.
+3. Implement rate limiting for AI requests to manage resource usage.
-- Create a robust testing suite for backend components.
+4. Create a robust testing suite for backend components.
+5. Optimize the file diff generation process for better reliability and performance.

 ## Debugging Docker Issues